Educators Saved Him During a Tough Childhood. Now, He's Missouri's Teacher of the Year.

 To be named Teacher of the Year is an honor itself.
-For Darrion Cockrell, it’s a remarkable accomplishment, considering his turbulent early life.
+For Darrion Cockrell, it’s a remarkable accomplishment, considering his turbulent early life, NBC News reports.

 Now, as Missouri’s Teacher of the Year, he wants his story to inspire others.